Chadosaurus/Super-Pause-Menu/Super Pause Menu Alpha builds/README.md

 -Updated launchbox plugin from .netcore 3.1 to 6.
 Can now push game filepath to the pause menu -Changed the pause/unpause button in mame to F5 to match the new mame default keys.
 -Updated settings program, now has "alternative manual root folder" selection.
 Will be used for launchbox and attract-mode for CBZ, CBR manuals.
+-If a game were to be closed externally while the pause menu screen was up, there is potential for the game to be muted on next launch.
+I added some logic to unmute on the next launch if that were the case.